vivngo/Parallel_Course/Github.md

 -   snow
 -   multicore

-Some of those packages are required by the others, so lets start with **doParallel**.
-Once we open this package in our session it will require **parallel** that will automatically open the rest.
+Some of those packages are required by the others, so let's start with **doParallel**.
+Once we open this package in our session, it will require **parallel**, which will automatically open the rest.

 The easiest way to parallelize the loop above is using the package **foreach** in conjunction with **doParallel**.
-For this it's necessary to call the *registerParallel* function.
+For this, it's necessary to call the *registerParallel* function.

 ``` r